the-frey/the-frey.github.com/index.md

 ## Posts:

+19 Sep 2017 &raquo; <a href="/2017/09/19/setting-up-a-zsh-terminal-with-agnoster--on-osx-sierra">Setting up a zsh terminal with agnoster on OSX Sierra</a>

 05 Sep 2017 &raquo; <a href="/2017/09/05/the-go-booster">The Go!
 Booster is now open-source</a>

 08 Aug 2017 &raquo; <a href="/2017/08/08/debugging-with-emacs-and-cider">Debugging with Emacs and CIDER</a>